ms-iot/iot-walkthrough/Background/Sensing/README.md

 ## Reading temperature and humidity data

 The HTU21D sensor is very easy to use and doesn't require special setup.
-Reading the registers for temperature and pressure data will trigger a measurement and return it's value.
+Reading the registers for temperature and pressure data will trigger a measurement and return its value.
 The following definitions cover the registers that we'll be using:

 ```cs
 private abstract class Htu21dDefinitions